safoorsafdar/safoorsafdarcom/content/posts/source-code-continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

 Git is a distributed version control system, but Subversion (SVN) is a centralized version control system.
 Developers may find it difficult to create a Continuous Integration/Continuous Deployment pipeline that converts SVN to Git, as there is no suitable way to implement it in a declarative paradigm.

-The requirement was to deploy the latest version of the Mendix application to Kubernetes as quickly and seamlessly as possible.
-To meet this objective, application code should be present in the Gitlab repository so that another pipeline process can modify it to make it Kubernetes-friendly.
+The application code should be present in the Gitlab repository so that another pipeline process can make it Kubernetes-friendly.
 This involves preparing a Docker image for deployment and publishing it to the Docker repository, and deploying an application through a Helm chart to the Kubernetes environment.

 👇 Here are the step-by-step process of implementing this pipeline.